jhu-ip/cs220-f25/questions/day27.md

   1. When the relative functionality is part of the object
   2. A public field/member can be accessed freely by any code with access to the class definition.
 A private field/member can only be accessed from other member functions in the class.
   3. private
-  4. [NEW] indicates thatthe function will not modify any member fields
+  4. [NEW] indicates that the function will not modify any member fields
   5. Cannot define member functions in a C struct.
 However, a C++ struct is like a C++ class but all members are default public, so it can have member functions.
   6. A member function that C++ calls when you declare a new variable from a class type
   7. Objects can be initialized correctly immediately, instead of having the default constructor called first and then having the value reset.